SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank.rst

 variable.
 As is traditional in the study of simple queues we first assume an exponential service time and set the mean to ``timeInBank``.

-The service time random variable, ``tib``, is generated in line
+The service time random variable, ``tib``, is generated at
-#1 and used in line  #2.
+#1 and used at #2.
 The argument to be used in the call
 of ``expovariate`` is not the mean of the distribution, ``timeInBank``, but is the rate ``1/timeInBank``.

 We have also collected together a number of constants by defining a number of appropriate variables and giving them values.
-These are in lines  #3 to  #4.
+These are in lines between marks #3 and #4.

 .. literalinclude:: bankprograms/bank08.py